dstrick17/sp2025_midterm_challenge/README.md

 ## Report

 In addition to the code, we require a short report that includes:

+* **AI Disclosure:** You are allowed to use AI assistance for this assignment, but you are required to:
+    * Explain how you used AI, e.g. Copilot, Cursor, ChatGPT, etc.
+    * Enumerate in detail which parts of the code were written by you and which were written with AI assistance.
+    * Have detailed code comments explaining what every part of your code does.
+This can be in the codebase itself.
+    * **Failure to disclose how you used AI may result in a score of 0 for the assignment.**
 * **Model Description:** Detailed explanation of the chosen architecture, including justifications for design choices.
 * **Hyperparameter Tuning:** Description of the hyperparameter search process and the final chosen values.
 * **Regularization Techniques:** Explanation of the regularization methods used and their impact.
 * **Data Augmentation Strategy:** Description of the data augmentation techniques used.
 * **Results Analysis:** Discussion of the results, including strengths and weaknesses of the model, and potential areas for improvement.
 * **Experiment Tracking Summary:**  Include screenshots or summaries from the experiment tracking tool.
+  You can use the WandB Reports UI to create a report as well.

 ## Grading Rubric